IVF Calendar: Planning Your Chances of Conceiving

 When the suggested period of time of ovarian suppression is complete, the next step on the IVF calendar is ovarian stimulation.
 This is a crucial time as you would begin taking injectable hormones that stimulate follicular growth, so you produce more eggs.
 You will be monitored closely during this time and these appointments will be reflected on your IVF calendar.

 Based on your monitoring appointments, once your doctor feels your follicles have grown to a certain size indicating that the eggs are mature enough to be fertilized, he or she will advise you to take the trigger shot.
 You will be scheduled for the egg retrieval 36 hours after the trigger shot.
 After the egg retrieval, the eggs and sperm will be combined in a lab.
-Also, if your doctor has recommended r Pre-implantation Genetic Testing for Monogenic Diseases (PGT-M), formerly known as PGD, and/or Pre-implantation Genetic Testing for Aneuploidy (PGT-A), formerly known as PGS these tests would be performed on biopsies from any embryos created.
+Embryos produced are growing in the lab (In Vitro) and then, 3 to 5 days later, the embryo must be transferred into your uterus.
+You will have Progesterone supplementation as your Doctor indicates for this embryo development period to assure your endometrium (the inner wall of the uterus) will be prepared for the embryo implantation.

 What You May Want to Add to Your IVF Calendar